h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. What's the signal-to-noise ratio with all features vs relevant features only?
 5. Calculate the probability of selecting only relevant features by random chance
 6. If the probability of randomly selecting a relevant feature is $p = 20/100 = 0.2$, use the binomial distribution to calculate the probability of selecting exactly 15 relevant features when randomly choosing 20 features.
 What's the probability of selecting at least 15 relevant features?
 Show your calculations using the binomial formula.
+7. If you use a screening method with 80% sensitivity, how many relevant features would you miss?
+8. Design a strategy to estimate the number of relevant features
+9. How do you validate that your feature selection is working correctly?
+10. Compare different approaches to handling irrelevant features

 For a detailed explanation of this question, see [Question 27: Irrelevant Features Impact](L8_2_27_explanation.md).